Use of Dynamic Restraints

-It is likely that a Sway Brace having a preload greater than this value willfully restrain the pipe at the support location, while a Sway Brace for which this value is greater than the preload, but less than the maximum load will have a significant effect.
+It is likely that a Sway Brace having a preload greater than this value willfully restrains the pipe at the support location, while a Sway Brace for which this value is greater than the preload but less than the maximum load will have a significant effect.

-Manufacturers normally recommend a specific size of sway brace for a pipe nominal diameter.
+Manufacturers normally recommend a specific size of sway brace for a pipe’s nominal diameter.
 If the exact restraining force required to control the piping vibration is known beforehand then a more specific sway brace selection is possible.
-The energy necessary to control the piping system is proportional to the mass, amplitude of movement and the external force which is causing the vibration.
-From this relation the exact restraining force required to control the piping vibration can be calculated and an appropriate sway brace size can be selected.
+The energy necessary to control the piping system is proportional to the mass, amplitude of movement, and the external force which is causing the vibration.
+From this relation, the exact restraining force required to control the piping vibration can be calculated and an appropriate sway brace size can be selected.

 Sway braces need to be installed in operating condition.
-However, it can be installed in cold condition.
-But for that case when the plant starts operating, the pipe may have thermal movements.
+However, it can be installed in cold conditions.
+But in that case, when the plant starts operating, the pipe may have thermal movements.
 This may cause the spring in the sway brace to compress by an amount equal to the thermal movement/displacement.
-At this point the sway brace will be exerting a force equal to the pre-load + movement X spring constant.
-The load need to be released by doing “Neutral adjustment”.
-This can be achieved by rotating the Rod coupling shown above in a direction such that the piston plate gets released & rests against the end plate.
-In this situation the sway brace will not exert any force on the pipe.
-During shut down, as the pipe cools & gets in to the cold position, the sway brace will exert a force on the pipe as the spring will get compressed.
+At this point, the sway brace will be exerting a force equal to the pre-load + movement X spring constant.
+The load needs to be released by doing a “Neutral adjustment”.
+This can be achieved by rotating the Rod coupling shown above in a direction such that the piston plate gets released & rests against the endplate.
+In this situation, the sway brace will not exert any force on the pipe.
+During the shutdown, as the pipe cools & gets into the cold position, the sway brace will exert a force on the pipe as the spring will get compressed.
 To summarize,

 Sustained loads on sway brace = Pre-Load + Hot Deflection * Spring Rate

-Sway Braces are mainly used to reduce pipe vibration amplitude and at the same time does not increase the expansion stress in operating case.
+Sway Braces are mainly used to reduce pipe vibration amplitude and at the same time do not increase the expansion stress in operating cases.
 It prevents the pipe from vibrating at its resonant frequency.
-Typical examples of using the sway braces are in the pipe line feeding the flare stack in a refinery.
-When gases at very high pressures are passed in the pipe line in the flare stack, it tends to vibrate & the sway brace will try & limit the vibrations.
-Every time the vibrating force has to act as opposite to the sway brace preload+ the stiffness multiplied by distance moved from neutral position.
-When the line movement exceeds the sway brace becomes rigid and act as a rigid guide in that direction.
+Typical examples of using the sway braces are in the pipeline feeding the flare stack in a refinery.
+When gases at very high pressures are passed in the pipeline in the flare stack, it tends to vibrate & the sway brace will try & limit the vibrations.
+Every time the vibrating force has to act as opposed to the sway brace preload+ the stiffness multiplied by the distance moved from a neutral position.
+When the line movement exceeds the sway brace becomes rigid and acts as a rigid guide in that direction.

-The spring stiffness and preload is fixed depending on pipe size.
-However for special applications manufacturer can change those values as per requirement.
+The spring stiffness and preload are fixed depending on pipe size.
+However, for special applications manufacturer can change those values as per requirement.

 The strut is therefore selected by considering the direction and magnitude of the axial force and if compressive forces are acting, the length between the fixing pins of the connections.
-After the the strut size is selected, the welding clevis will automatically specified to suit the strut size.
-The pipe attachment is selected now by considering the pipe size, the strut size and the connection requirements between the strut and the clamp.
-It is essential that the strut can attach to the clamp without obstruction and any thermal movements are able to occur without the strut interfering on the clamp.
+After the strut size is selected, the welding clevis will automatically specify to suit the strut size.
+The pipe attachment is selected now by considering the pipe size, the strut size, and the connection requirements between the strut and the clamp.
+It is essential that the strut can attach to the clamp without obstruction and that any thermal movements are able to occur without the strut interfering with the clamp.
 Therefore it is very important to consider the transition of the assembly during all expected displacements.

-Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take the advantage of very less friction.
-Otherwise struts can be used as a substitute for guide supports where structure is not available for using standard guides.
+Rigid Struts are used in Turbine and Compressor connected lines near the nozzle connections to take advantage of very little friction.
+Otherwise, struts can be used as a substitute for guide supports where the structure is not available for using standard guides.

 Similar to an automobile shock arrestor the hydraulic snubber is built around a cylinder containing hydraulic fluid with a piston (See Fig. 2) that displaces the fluid from one end of the cylinder to the other.

-Displacement of fluid results from the movement of the pipe causing the piston to displace within the cylinder resulting in high pressure in one end of the cylinder and a relatively low pressure in the other.
+Displacement of fluid results from the movement of the pipe causing the piston to displace within the cylinder resulting in high pressure on one end of the cylinder and relatively low pressure on the other.

 The velocity of the piston will dictate the actual difference in pressure.

-The hydraulic snubber is generally used when the axis of restraint is in the direction of expansion/ contraction of the pipe.
-The snubber is therefore required to extend/ retract with the normal operation of the pipe work.
+The hydraulic snubber is generally used when the axis of restraint is in the direction of the expansion/ contraction of the pipe.
+The snubber is therefore required to extend/ retract with the normal operation of the pipework.
 The snubber has low resistance to displacement/ movement at very low velocities.
-The resistance to normal thermal movements (pipe velocity less than 1 mm/Sec and with amplitude of vibration less than 3 mm) is less than 2% of the rated load of the snubber.
+The resistance to normal thermal movements (pipe velocity less than 1 mm/Sec and with an amplitude of vibration less than 3 mm) is less than 2% of the rated load of the snubber.